geniusdigitalcommerce/fac-woocommerce-gdc/README.txt

 v3.5 Feb 13, 2024 - Spanish translations added
 v3.5 Feb 13, 2024 - Creation of a function for integration with Fac Gdc Registry v3.5 Feb 13, 2024 - Modification of the transaction api
+v3.5.1 Feb 16, 2024 - Correction to identify translations
+v3.5.2 Feb 16, 2024 - Upgrade to be able to process 404 urls
+v3.5.2 Feb 16, 2024 - It is necessary to go to the permanent links and update

 ## Privacy Policy
 GDC First Atlantic Commerce (FAC) Payment Gateway for WooCommerce - 3DS 2 uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.